sizigia/learn-co-lessons/README.md

 To get a sense of how this works, imagine our initial regression line places us at the back-left corner of the graph above, with a slope of 50, and y-intercept of negative 20.
 Now imagine that we cannot see the rest of the graph - yet we still want to approach the minimum.
 How do we do this?

 Once again, we feel out the slope of the graph with our feet.
-Onluy this time, as we shift our feet, we are preparing to walk in two dimensional space.
+Only this time, as we shift our feet, we are preparing to walk in two dimensional space.

 ![](./traveller-stepping.jpg)

 So this is our approach.
 We shift horizontally a little bit to determine the change in output in right-left direction, and then shift forward and back to determine the change in output in that direction.
 From there we take the next step in the direction of the steepest descent.

 So now, perhaps, you can get a sense of why our technique of gradient descent is so powerful.
 Once we consider that in moving towards our best fit lines, we have a choice of moving anywhere in a two-dimensional space, then using the slope to guide us only becomes more important.